BetterDiscord/BetterDiscord/CONTRIBUTING.md

 #### Local development

-BetterDiscord and the injector can be developed locally.
-First, clone the repo and run `npm install && npm run build-all` and locate the `dist` folder.
-Next you'll need to setup the injector to use your local files.
-In order to do this, you'll need to locate your local injector installation.
-Relative to your `Discord.exe` it would be in `./resources/app`.
-Modify the `./resources/app/betterdiscord/config.json` file and set `localPath` to the **absolute** path of your `dist` folder from  before.
+BetterDiscord can be developed and tested locally.
+First, clone the repo and run `pnpm install && pnpm build` this will generate a `dist` folder with compiled files.
+Next you'll need to inject your local setup to your desired release channel.
+There is a script in the repository to do this automatically for most cases.
+Just run `pnpm inject <channel>` where `<channel>` is the release channel--any of: stable, canary, ptb.
 Then for this to take effect, you'll need to fully restart Discord.
-Any future modifications to the remote app (`dist` folder) will be picked up on Discord reload.
+Any future modifications to the renderer portion will be picked up on Discord reload.
+Preload and injector changes will require restarts.

 ### Pull Requests